sergiopaglialunga/Cloud-computing-with-AWS/multi_AZ_deployments.md

 - Launch instance from AMI

-21:31
+eng110-sergio-vpc-testing-app

+## Create a Private Subnet for the data client (MongoDb)

+1) create subnet

+select the VPC ID
+eng110-sergio-sb-private

+- Availability Zone: no preference
+- IPv4 CIDR block: 10.0.2.0/24
+- tag

+Now the private subnet is ready, I will create an EC2 from the AMI with the data tier (MongoDB)

+2) Launch instance from AMI (MongoDB)

+- Tag:

+- Select my VPC: ENG110-sergio-vpc

+- Auto-assign Public IP: enable

+2) Create a security group for the EC2

+Tag: eng110-sergio-vpc-testing-data

+3) Update the environment variable in the app instance

+db ip: 10.0.0.96

+sudo echo "export DB_HOST=mongodb://10.0.0.96:27017/posts" >> ~/.bashrc
+source ~/.bashrc
+printenv DB_HOST

 we need to install updates in the MongoDB

-it can be done by multiple services, use the one that works for us
+it can be done by multiple services, use the one that works for us (NAT device)

+security group for private subnet* and the instance : create a rule custom tcp allow all and put the CDR block of public subnet

+allow the ec2 instance from the public subnet to send a request

 run npm in the backgroud

 make diagram - add subnets

+by Friday - documentation ready (will check)

+eng110-sergio-testing-db